Yuserz/LingoLink/README.md

 # LingoLink
-### A google hangout clone build with react.js, express.js, and mongoDB.
+### A WEBRTC app built with react.js, express.js, and mongoDB.

 ## Prerequisites
 ### Make sure you have the following installed: